 Washing hands frequently can prevent some viral infections that cause these symptoms.

 When traveling in areas with lower sanitation standards, be careful about what you eat and drink.
 Avoid tap water, ice cubes, and raw foods (including peeled fruits and vegetables).
-The Centers for Disease Control lists disease warnings and travel advisories on its website.
-Consult this list and/or your doctor before traveling abroad.
+The Centers for Disease Control lists disease warnings and travel advisories on its travel health website.
+Consult this list as well as your doctor before traveling abroad.